WebAssembly/gc/proposals/gc/Overview.md

 ```

 Imported types are essentially parameters to the module.
-As such, they are entirely abstract, as far as compile-time validation is concerned.
+If no further constraints are given, they are entirely abstract, as far as compile-time validation is concerned.
 The only operations possible with them are those that do not require knowledge of their actual definition or size: primarily, passing and storing references to such types.

+Type imports can also specify constraints that (partially) reveal their definition, such that operations are enables, e.g., field accesses to a struct type.

+Imported types can participate as the source in casts if associated RTTs are imported that enable revealing a subtype.

+Imported types are not per se abstract at runtime.
+They can participate in casts if associated RTTs are constructed or imported (including implicitly, as in `call_indirect`).

 ### Host Types